Climate Denialist Claims - And What the Science Says

 so that climate is essentially stable.

 Why this claim is wrong: This is Richard Lindzen's "Iris Effect" hypothesis, proposed in 1990.
 His claimed is that higher water vapor in the warmed atmosphere rains out lower in the atmosphere, leading to fewer cirrus clouds (stratospheric cirrus clouds have a net heating effect by blocking outgoing IR radiation).
-The evidence and theory both point to cloud feedbacks actually trending towards increased warming, i.e. a positive feedback.
+The evidence and theory both point to cloud feedbacks actually trending towards increased warming, i.e. a positive feedback (Fasulo and Trenberth 2012 and earlier reference therein).
 Observations show that increasing sea surface temperatures correlate with a decrease in "anvil" clouds and deep convective clouds.
 The question is, do these clouds heat, or cool the atmosphere?
 Brian Soden, a Princeton climate scientist, examined the tropical greenhouse effect in and out of El Nino conditions and finds that clouds behavior is opposite to that hypothesized by Lindzen (Soden 1997).
 And Lin (2002) finds "The observations show that the clouds have much higher albedos and moderately larger longwave fluxes than those assumed by Lindzen et al. As a result, decreases in these clouds would cause a significant but weak positive feedback to the climate system, instead of providing a strong negative feedback, opposite to Lindzen's hypothesis."
 This recent study again shows cloud feedback is positive (more CO2 warming leads to more cloud-cover induced warming), not negative.
 See more studies backing up this conclusion here and here, and Dessler (2011).
-The current incarnation of Lindzen's idea is in Lindzen and Choi (2009), claiming that the ERBE satellite data show increased outgoing radiation from Earth to space when sea surface temperatures rise.
+The next incarnation of Lindzen's idea is in Lindzen and Choi (2009), claiming that the ERBE satellite data show increased outgoing radiation from Earth to space when sea surface temperatures rise.
 But this work has a number of major flaws which are fatal to the hypothesis, pointed out by Trenberth et al. here.
 (The journal paper is here).
 Lindzen is reportedly reworking his claims yet again.
 Given his original incarnation was published now over 20 years ago, it seems like variants are going to be keep coming, regardless of how embarrassingly wrong they continue to be.
 The specific problems are not easily put into bullet points for the non-science major, so I would recommend the serious student follow the links to fully digest this.
 Climate models clearly agree well with the rising global temperatures and Lindzen's ideas are quite outside what both theory and observations demonstrate.
 More disturbing, these studies above show Lindzen cherry-picking his time interval, cherry-picking his model heat flow parameters, and a deeply flawed portrayal of the relation of the tropical system to global climate (see in particular the Dessler (2011) study of tropical air/ocean/clouds study).
 On a larger time frame, this "Iris" hypothesis is obviously wrong, as relatively small changes in insolation at the Arctic Circle (Milankovitch cycles) are amplified by feedback via CO2 release to/from the ocean to produce the great Ice Ages.
-We see the opposite happening today, as the Arctic is melting rapidly due to the ~1 degree Celsius global temperature rise already seen.
+We see the opposite happening today, as the Arctic is melting rapidly, at roughly twice the rate of the globe as a whole.